 Arrestee Support - Willing to go and wait at police stations to welcome brave rebels back to the free world: making sure they can get transport home, that they are ok, giving them massive love.
 Preferably go in pairs.
-This could be waiting long through the night so designate shifts.
-This person needs to communicate with the back office about where arrestees have gone.
-Must be sober.
+This could involve waiting long through the night so needs designated shifts.
+This role requires good communication with the back office about where arrestees have gone.
+AS people must be sober.